richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 IETF Area Directors and the IETF Chair, who also chairs the IESG and is the Area Director for the General Area.

-All members of the IESG are nominated by a nominations committee, and are approved by the IAB.
+All members of the IESG are nominated by a nominations committee (colloquially, NomCom), and are approved by the IAB.
 See {{NOMCOM}} for a detailed description of the Nomcom procedures.
 Other matters concerning its organization and operation, are described in the IESG charter {{IESG}}.